-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments qualifies as a very large online platform.
-LV (Comments): We are concerned about the prerogative of the intermediary service provider to establish a communication regime with public authorities.
-It should be borne in mind that national authorities are restricted by national legislation when it comes to official decisions like the ones mentioned in Article 8 and 9 and official communication.
-For instance, in Latvia all official correspondence has to be prepared in official language - Latvian, and this would mean double the burden on authorities to ensure translation.
-Authorities, especially the ones in small MS, have limited resources and the possibilities for ensuring legal translation in less popular languages vary significantly (automated translation tools cannot be used for official correspondence as for languages like Latvian they do not ensure the quality of translation necessary).
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments necessary).
 There are concerns that potential offenders will be able to use the language aspect to avoid communication with national authorities and to delay investigations.
 LV would prefer this paragraph to be deleted or at least an option should be provided to use a commonly used language that both sides can understand (like English for example).

-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments DE (Comments): National authorities may lack the legal basis to work in foreign languages and issue official orders or statements.
-This problem would be solved if a point of contact is established in every member state.
-In any case, we wonder what the advantage is of having orders in only one language.
-It should be possible to use any language spoken in a MS of the EU where the provider operates.
-Article 11 Legal representatives CZ (Comments): We welcome the obligation for providers which do not have an establishment in the EU but offer services in the EU to have a legal representative.
+Article 11 CZ (Comments): Legal representatives We welcome the obligation for providers which do not have an establishment in the EU but offer services in the EU to have a legal representative.
 This can help to unify the capacity of EU and non-EU businesses to adequately respond to the authorities and to take responsibility.
 At the same time, CZ would also want to draw attention to the risk of increased administrative burden of the actors in scope of art.
 11. 1 as development of the digital services market is fast and the regulation may quickly become obsolete.
 CZ would, therefore, welcome additional assurance based on the impact assessment that the provisions of art.
 11 are sufficiently future-proof.
-NL (Comments):
+NL (Comments): NL supports the territorial scope of the proposal, which is not limited to intermediaries that are